pivovarit/parallel-collectors/README.md

 -  `Stream<T> parallelToOrderedStream(Function, Executor, parallelism)`

 #### Batching Collectors
-By default, all `ExecutorService` threads _compete_ for each task separately - which results in a basic form of _work-stealing_, which, unfortunately, is not free, but can decrease processing time for subtasks with varying processing time.
+By default, all `ExecutorService` threads _compete_ for each task separately - which results in a basic form of _work-stealing_, which, unfortunately, is not free, but can decrease processing time for subtasks with varying processing times.

 However, if the processing time for all subtasks is similar, it might be better to distribute tasks in batches to avoid excessive contention: